KDE/baloo/docs/extractor_protocol.md

 ==================================
 Command         Args            Meaning
 -------         ----------      -----------------------
-b               <data>          binary output of results from last indexing i               <path>          indexed the file at path s               <path>          saved all pending file data up to <path>
+b               <size><data>    size followed by binary output of results from last indexing i               <path>          indexed the file at path s               <path>          saved all pending file data up to <path>